Stationed in Korea & Japan: A Comparison

 CONTRIBUTED BY CHARISSE WINDEBANK

 Now that I have been living in Japan for about ten months, I thought it was time to write about the differences between living in Korea and Japan.
-I believe that the descriptions of my previous living conditions is critical since I will be essentially comparing mainly the city I called “home”.
+I believe that the descriptions of my previous living conditions are critical since I will be essentially comparing mainly the city I called “home”.
 Locations and size of both cities will be detailed in my entry.

 Our first overseas tour of duty was in Daegu, Korea.
 The third largest city in Korea, we lived in a high rise apartment with big city living amenities.
 I came from suburbia, USA and had some adjustments to make in order to fully appreciate my new home.
-We resided in Daegu for a year and half, and fully enjoyed it!
-Granted we felt home sick for Savannah, GA, and leaving our family and friends was difficult.
+We resided in Daegu for a year and a half, and fully enjoyed it!
+Granted we felt homesick for Savannah, GA, and leaving our family and friends was difficult.
 After the initial culture shock, I loved living in Korea!
 Here I had found a new place to call home.
 I made new friends and found a new hobby, writing.
 I stumbled upon Korea Ye and enjoyed writing articles for this website.

 Our next tour of duty was Iwakuni, Japan.
 Located in the Yamaguchi Prefecture, this city is known for its industrial sites.
 Petroleum is its main product, along with lotus farming.
 The lotus flower is beautiful, and the root is harvested as a food source.
 There are endless lotus fields located throughout town.
 Needless to say, I went from living in a large metropolis to a small countryside.

 While living in Korea, I visited Tokyo and Okinawa.
 I fell in love with Japan.
 My husband and I discussed how nice it would be to live in this country.
 I accepted a job in Iwakuni and thought that with enough research, small town living would suit me in the long run.
-I have learned to appreciate my new home, but i do miss Daegu.
+I have learned to appreciate my new home, but I do miss Daegu.